 What Can You Do With Gravity Forms and Zapier?

-A Gravity Forms Zapier integration is great for connecting WordPress to third-party apps in order to transfer data.
+Zapier is a kind of catch-all connectivity app, with the functionality to use webhooks in other apps’ API to trigger actions and notifications.
+So a Gravity Forms Zapier integration is the perfect solution for connecting WordPress to third-party apps in order to transfer data.
 Depending on the different apps you use for your business, there are so many things that you can do with Gravity Forms and Zapier.

-For example, you can automatically create a new calendar event in Google Calendar, add a new lead to the Salesforce CRM, create contacts in Hubspot, or add new Gravity Forms file uploads to Google Drive or Dropbox.
-You can also add data into a Google Sheet using a Gravity Forms Zapier integration.
-Aside from this, you can even create zaps to send emails from Gmail or Mailchimp for new Gravity Forms submissions.
+You can create automations that trigger the instant new form entries are submitted to add a new calendar event in Google Calendar, add a new lead to the Salesforce CRM, create contacts in Hubspot, or add new Gravity Forms file uploads to Google Drive or Dropbox.
+You can also add data into a Google Sheet, and even create zaps to send emails from Gmail or Mailchimp for new Gravity Forms submissions.

 How to Integrate Gravity Forms With Zapier

 The first thing you need to know is that integrating Gravity Forms with Zapier is actually pretty easy.
 All you need is a Gravity Forms Pro or Elite license and a Zapier account.

 The major part of the Gravity Forms Zapier integration and setting up actions (i.e., zaps) happens in the Zapier dashboard rather than in Gravity Forms.
 Generally speaking, you start by creating a zap in Zapier and then connecting Gravity Forms to your Zapier account and creating a workflow in Zapier to move that data to a third-party app.

 Here’s what you need to do to set up a basic Gravity Forms Zapier integration:

 - Set up the Gravity Forms Zapier Add-On on your WordPress website.